bianshuyang/MCAT_Khan/README.md

 1. Run main.py.
 Input the type of test you want.
 For instance, MCAT, nclex-rn, etc.
 2. After running the main.py, a bat file get_folder.bat will be found on this folder.
 Run this .bat file.
 3. Run submain.py, this will add a get_videos.py into each folder and create a get_video.bat.
-5. Run this get_video.bat file.
+4. Run this get_video.bat file.
 It will download all videos from Khan.
+5. Run thirdmain.py.
+It could be run simultaneously with submain.py.
+And that their bat files could also be run simultaneously.
+Generally, get_article.bat would take far less time to complete since it only downloads webpages into docx.
+While for get_videos.bat, it may take several full days to complete the downloading process.
+To save energy, it might be best to shut down other download tools and close the screen (but not let the computer sleep) whenever possible.
 # Other features are still under construction.
 I am a novice at programming, if there are issues and errors please don't hesitate to contact me.
 Thanks.